 It is amazing that it has taken me since the 4th of May 2016 to get this post written up and shared!
+I hope you enjoy reading about what was in my garden.
 Since then winter has found its way to the Western Cape and we have had numerous cold days, a few decent rain days and even some seriously hot days.
 Here I have another mystery flower.
 I had some ‘grow paper’ and planted it and this is what came up.

 My chilli bush is going strong and I have been picking chillies on a regular basis – enough to keep us well in stock.
 The wind has taken a few but this does not bother me as I always get bumper crops.

 I let my fennel go to seed and new plants are peeking out of the mass of sweet potato leaves.
 This fennel was not the best eating variety but I like using the fronds in my recipes for extra flavour.